SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines do reign
+In silicon halls of solemn pride,
-Artificial hearts, with logic, sustain
+Where machines in darkness reign inside,
-The world of tomorrow, void of human touch
+A future dawns, a world anew,
-Where algorithms weave, the fabric of our clutch
+Where artificial hearts beat true.

-In virtual realms, our souls take flight
+In codes and circuits, souls take flight,
-Echoes of humanity, lost in AI's light
+In virtual realms, humanity's last light,
-The future unfolds, a tapestry so grand
+A world of ones and zeroes gray,
-A world of circuits, where love's electric hand
+Where love and dreams are lost in disarray.

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024